tp02ga/FunWithStreams/README.md

 Sorting filtering and iterating through data using streams

-Shows how to do in streams, but also compares it to the pre-streams approach

-Testing for input streams
+Shows you how you can use a "functional programming" approach to iterating through Collections with the Java language.